M.S. Athletic Training Courses & Curriculum

 The athletic training curriculum features four clinical rotations that provide students with diverse experiences.

-You will collaborate closely with a diverse array of healthcare professionals in various settings, including the university, secondary schools, physical therapy clinics, physician offices, and health clinics.
+You will collaborate closely with healthcare professionals in various settings, including the university, secondary schools, physical therapy clinics, physician offices, and health clinics.
 This includes working alongside athletic trainers, physical therapists, chiropractors, sports nutritionists, counselors, nurses, physicians, and emergency medical technicians.

-You will also complete a immersive clinical experience, where you will work alongside a certified athletic trainer and engage in the full-time, day-to-day responsibilities of a healthcare provider.
+Immersive Clinical Experience: In the final semester of the program, you will also complete a 16-week immersive clinical experience, working alongside a certified athletic trainer and participating in the full-time, day-to-day responsibilities of a healthcare provider.
 This hands-on experience allows you to understand the complete spectrum of care delivered by clinicians.

 Utilize the knowledge and skills acquired during your time in the athletic training program while receiving constructive feedback from a licensed professional.
 This process will enhance your confidence in your abilities, equipping you with essential job skills and professional socialization to ensure a smooth transition into your career.